 While commercial buttermilk is known for its acidic tang, homemade buttermilk you’re left with after making your own butter likely won’t be the same.
 This is because commercial buttermilk is actually mimicking the acidic nature of the buttermilk from our past, where the cream used to make butter will have begun to slightly sour, thus the acidic nature.

 Now, it’s perfectly usable buttermilk without that acidity.
 However, the flavour will obviously be different.
-If you’re wanting to mimic commercial buttermilk then you can simply add 1 tbsp vinegar or lemon juice to 1 cup liquid. ( I’ve never tried this so can’t say how well it works).
+If you’re wanting to mimic commercial buttermilk then you can simply add 1 tablespoon vinegar or lemon juice to 1 cup liquid. ( I’ve never tried this so can’t say how well it works).
 Alternatively, some simply leave it in a jar on the counter for a couple of days to culture.

 If you have any experience using/making homemade buttermilk then I’d love to hear your advice in the comments below!